paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * Choice of Large Language Model (LLM) - either local such as LLAMA or remote (e.g. Microsoft Copilot, OpenAI or Gemini from Google).
 * Elastic Search as the Vector search engine.
 * Docker file gives "Human Friendly" UI (Kibana) for colleagues to fine-tune the Elastic search results.
 * Langchain to integrate the above steps.
-Langhchain also allows for further extensions (choice of more LLMs, more document indexing, varying of steps in the response chain).
+Langchain also allows for further extensions such as a choice of more LLMs, more document indexing, varying of steps in the response chain depending on the question asked.
-* Python scripts to implement, allowing for easy modificiation.
+* Built using Python scripts allowing for easy modificiation.
-* Streamlit for a user friendly UI
+* Streamlit for a user friendly User Interface.
 * Optional
   * Read / Writes files to Excel 365 - allows for integration with wider Office 365 and Power Automate workflows.
   * Outlook extension to auto-draft emails.

 ## Configuration
 * The main confirmation file is  in `app/config/config.conf` .
 This config file is shared for the ingest script, the Bot and the Application.
-Please edit this using the notes in the `app/config` folder to customize configuration.
+Please edit this using the notes in the `app/config` folder.
-* Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
+* Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time they are run.
 Please consult the documentation of these tools to retrieve these.
 * The script will ask you for these tokens and store them locally.
 This is a plain text json file(`token-storage-local.json`).
-While it is excluded from git, you may wish to review who has access to it locally as it will store sensitive information.
+While it is excluded from storage in git, you may wish to review who has access to it locally as it will store sensitive information.

 ## First time Setup

 To setup the project on your local machine, then run for the first time:
 1. Checkout / download the project as a folder onto the host computer from the source https://github.com/paulbrowne-irl/knowledgebase-elastic-rag

-1. Install Docker - standard install (either Docker Desktop, or via WSL-Ubuntu) from https://docs.docker.com/engine/install/ubuntu/
-    * You will also need to install the docker-compose plugin
-    * For most systems this is `sudo apt install docker.io` , then install docker compose `sudo apt-get install docker-compose-plugin`

 1. Install Python (3.12 or higher) in the usual way.
 Python `pip` and `virtualenv` tools are also needed.